2022–23 NIFL Championship: Section A

+Section B

 NIFL Championship play-off

-The eleventh-placed club will face the second-placed club from the 2022–23 NIFL Premier Intermediate League for one place in the following season's Championship.
+The eleventh-placed club (Institute) were expected to face the second-placed club from the 2022–23 NIFL Premier Intermediate League (Ballymacash Rangers) for one place in the following season's Championship.
+However, after Warrenpoint Town were disqualified and expelled from the NIFL Championship, Institute were reprieved from the play-off and replaced by the bottom-placed NIFL Championship club, Knockbreda.